-The IEPA publishes groundwater quality standards (35 IAC 620) and defines Class I groundwater as a non-degradable resource, which is to be highly protected.
+The IEPA publishes groundwater quality standards (35 IAC 620) and defines Class I groundwater as a nondegradable resource, which is to be highly protected.
 Water residing in or near the Silurian dolostone bedrock aquifer, the upper surface of which is 50 to 80 feet below the ground surface in the Joliet Formation at Fermilab (Figure 6.4-1), as well as water in the overlying Batestown Member or Henry Formation, is classified as the top of Class I groundwater.
 Water in the glacial deposits overlying the Batestown or lowermost Henry has been demonstrated to be Class II water requiring less-stringent standards.

 The locations of groundwater monitoring wells are shown in Figure 6.4-2, with approximate screen depth intervals for wells related to sampling programs illustrated in Figure 6.4-1.
-In 2014 ten glacial and Silurian dolostone (Joliet Formation) monitoring wells at the CUB Pipe and Clay Tile Field and eight glacial wells at Meson Hill were sampled as part of ongoing RCRA Facility Investigation (RFI) corrective actions at these locations.
+In 2016 ten glacial and Silurian dolostone (Joliet Formation) monitoring wells at the CUB Pipe and Clay Tile Field were sampled as part of ongoing RCRA Facility Investigation (RFI) corrective actions at these locations.
 During 2006, the Meson and Neutrino Soil Activation Areas were removed from the RFI as a SWMU; however, under the Lab's environmental surveillance program, sampling continues in the five Joliet Formation wells in this region.
 For informational purposes, and as a courtesy, the results are reported to the IEPA annually.
-Four background wells (Joliet Formation) were sampled to assess tritium levels at the up gradient (north) edge of the laboratory property (BMW-1 through BMW-4) and one Elwood Formation well was sampled to assess tritium levels near the NuMI Target Hall (S-1426-1 and S-1426-2, replacing S-1273 from previous years).
+Four background wells (Joliet Formation) were sampled to assess tritium levels at the up gradient (north) edge of the laboratory property (BMW-1 through BMW-4) and one Elwood Formation well was sampled to assess tritium levels near the NuMI Target Hall (S-1426-2).
 An additional 124 wells with various screen depth intervals (Figure 6.4-2) are used as piezometers (pore-water pressure measuring apparatus) to gather information on groundwater flow directions site-wide.
 These data are used in conceptualizing the horizontal and vertical transport of potential contaminants from past and present operational areas of concern.

 Figure 6.4-1.
 General Fermilab geologic section (based on NuMI Tunnel), with groundwater monitoring well screen depths and groundwater-bearing intervals.
-Sample/piezometer status is for 2014.
+Sampling/piezometer status is for 2015.

-Figure 6.4-2 - Groundwater monitoring well locations in 2014.
+Figure 6.4-2 - Groundwater monitoring well locations in 2015.
 Sampled wells represented by labeled, filled circles.
 Wells used only for groundwater elevations represented by half-open circles.
 (Original DUSAF projection.)